CC1288888/CHUOJUNZHANG/README.md

 It is designed for two scenarios while people posting images online:
 1. People post a story on social media with similar type of image e.g., image of the same scene but don't know what to write
-2. People browse other social media accounts which contains various images, but want a quick understanding of what inside their albums.
+2. People browse other social media accounts which contains various images,and they want a quick understanding of what inside their albums.

 It works like this（￣︶￣）↓↓

 ![2](https://user-images.githubusercontent.com/104782412/198533437-02741833-a6e7-4fa2-bc57-e15243b0b3d8.jpg)